Equation Discovery with Bayesian Spike-and-Slab Priors and Efficient Kernels: APPENDIX

 \textbf{BSL}.
 We used the original implementation shared by the authors.
 We tuned the number of knots from range [30, 300] for each input dimension.
 We tuned the number of collocation points per dimension from [50, 300].
 The weight value threshold was tuned from range $[10^{-5}, 0.5]$, and the regularization strength from range $[10^{-6}, 10^{-1}]$.
 We also tuned the pre-training iteration number from $[10^4, 10^5]$ and the number of ADO iterations from $[8, 20]$.
 The d\_tol hyper-parmeter was tuned from $[10^{-5}, 0.5]$.

 \textbf{\ours}.
-We slightly tuned two hyper-parameters, the slab variance $\sigma_0^2$ from 0.5 to 5000 (very flat Gaussian slab), and the equation likelihood variance $\tau$ from $10^{-4}$ to $1$.
+We tuned the slab variance $\sigma_0^2$ from 0.5 to 5000 (very flat Gaussian slab), and the equation likelihood variance $\tau$ from $10^{-4}$ to $1$.
 The data likelihood variance $v$ in \eqref{eq:data-ll} (of the main paper) is obtained via cross-validation in the initial training (see the first step in Algorithm \ref{algo:ep-em}).
+In the early iterations, we employed small values of $\alpha$, typically around $0.1$ or the smallest value of the current $q(s_j=1)$ among all $j$, to conservatively prune the operators.
+As the iteration progresses towards completion, we increased $\alpha$ to $0.5$ to conduct an unbiased pruning over the remaining operators, considering that our solution estimate is as optimal as possible.
 The performance is not sensitive to other hyperparameters and so we fixed them.
 Specifically, the maximum number of EP-EM iteration was set to 200K and the tolerance level is $10^{-8}$.
 We also used relative change of natural parameters less than $10^{-5}$ as the condition to stop the EP inference at the E step.
 The solution estimation $\Ucal$ was initialized as zero.
 We used an evenly-spaced mesh for each testing case, and the size is summarized in Table \ref{tb:mesh-size}.

-\section{Real-world Predator-Prey Data}
+\subsection{\MakeUppercase{Real-world Predator-Prey Data}}

 We followed~\citep{sun2022bayesian} to test the equation discovery from a real-world dataset collected from a predator-prey system between lynx and hares.
 The dataset is the population of the lynx and hares from 1900 to 1920 at Hudson Bay Company, presented in Table 11 of~\citep{sun2022bayesian}.
 The dataset is very noisy.
 The governing equation from mathematical analysis is given by